 - For years I’ve tried to find the “I’ve Been Working on the Railroad,” songwriter to ask him if, “Someone’s in the kitchen with Dinah.
-Someone’s in the kitchen I know,” did he mean he knew the person who was in the kitchen with her or did he just know that there was a person in the kitchen with Dinah and what tipped him off?
+Someone’s in the kitchen I know,” did he mean he was aware that the person who was in the kitchen with her or did he just know that there was an individual in the kitchen with Dinah and what tipped him off?
 Was it the fact that Dinah couldn’t strum a Banjo?”

 And then I have some thoughts on Leadership Traits worth sharing.

 If you list all the great leaders over time, for instance, let’s look at just a few: